stevevillardi/Logic.Monitor/README.md

 - Remove all unused request loops when expecting a single API response.
 - Fix erroneous output when using Set-LMOptsNote and New-LMOpsNote, leftover from debug testing.
 - Moved all non id parameter lookups into private function called **Test-LookupResult** for easier support in the future.
+- Updated Command (**Export-LMDeviceConfigReport**): This command will not default to 7 days back if not specified and a Switch has been added (-OpenOnCompletetion) that if set will auto open the report in the browser once completed.
+This use to be the default behavior but is now an optional setting.
+- New Beta Command (**Import-LMMerakiCloud**): This command will connect to a meraki cloud portal and import all orgs and networks into logic monitor.
+Replaces the need to use the LM Netscan script for Meraki device import.

 ## 3.4.2